10up/curator/README.md

 $curated_posts = new WP_Query( $args );
 ```

-And then load up your loop and interact with the posts normally:
+Load up your loop and interact with the posts normally:

 ```php
 if ( $curated_posts->have_posts() ) : while ( $curated_posts->have_posts() ) : $curated_posts->the_post();